 Carat (K): Its the unit of purity of gold.
 As per the calculation below, 24K Gold is nearly 99.9% pure gold.
 24K Gold is suggested for Golden Ornaments of more than 10 Sovereigns and remember there is no guarantee for the Jewels, since they may lose the shape even with normal usage.

 916 KDM (or) 22K Gold: Most of the Gold Jewels made in India are of 22K Gold.
-Cadmium or Kadium (KDM) use to be one of the metal mixed with Gold to make it strong, so that beautiful intricate designs can be made.
+Cadmium or Kadium (KDM) use to be one of the metals mixed with Gold to make it strong so that beautiful intricate designs can be made.
 Cadmium is safe in the finished gold products, but very dangerous in the manufacturing process.
 Some countries banned Cadmium to be used in gold ornaments.
-In that case, the alloy would be the combination of Silver, Copper and Zinc.
+In that case, the alloy would be the combination of Silver, Copper, and Zinc.
 (The % of these metals varies, depends on the manufacturer).
 916 KDM Gold is a gold alloy of Gold and (Silver + Copper + Zinc) with roughly 91.6% of pure gold which is 22K Gold.
 Though we do not use Cadmium in most cases, we still use the name KDM.
 Look at the below calculation.

 18K Gold: 18K Gold is 75% of pure Gold and 25% of other metals.
 Using the above formula, you can decide the percentage of pure gold in your gold ornaments.

 BIS Hallmark: The Government of India formed Bureau of Indian Standards (BIS) in the year 1987, which is the only institution in India, authorized to hallmark golden Jewelry.
 The Jewellers has to obtain a license from BIS for a fee and hallmark the jewel they make with BIS logo.
-BIS maintains market surveillance on the certified jewellers, on random basis.
-Market surveillance involves collection of Hallmarked Gold Jewelry from licensee’s retail outlet/manufacturing premises and having it tested for conformity in BIS recognized hallmarking center.
-Deviations in degree of purity of gold and operation not in conformance to the system may result in cancellation of BIS license.
+BIS maintains market surveillance on the certified jewelers, on a random basis.
+Market surveillance involves a collection of Hallmarked Gold Jewelry from licensee’s retail outlet/manufacturing premises and having it tested for conformity in BIS recognized hallmarking center.
+Deviations in the degree of purity of gold and operation not in conformance to the system may result in cancellation of BIS license.

 Most of the Gold Smiths print the word “916” or “916 KDM” on the Jewels without the logo.
-Many jewellers will show you these printed numbers and claim that they are 916 KDM Jewels.
-Do not listen to the jewellers.
+Many jewelers will show you these printed numbers and claim that they are 916 KDM Jewels.
+Do not listen to the jewelers.
 Just look for the above logo.
 If you do not find the logo in the Jewels, it means that the specific Jewel is NOT verified for the purity of gold and you are being cheated.